Session 3 - Module A: Advanced Orchestration Patterns¶

 - Advance to Session 4: CrewAI Team Orchestration

-Question 1: What factors determine whether a workflow should use "parallel", "sequential", or "adaptive" execution mode?
-A) Only task complexity scores
+Question 1: What factors determine whether a data processing workflow should use "parallel", "sequential", or "adaptive" execution mode?

-C) Task complexity, resource availability, and interdependency scores
+C) Data complexity, cluster resource availability, and data dependency scores

 D) User preferences and system defaults